 If you talk to senior members of consulting firms in private (as I have) they will not acknowledge any responsibility except to maximize the revenues of the consulting companies.
 The approach is that they present whatever they want, and it is the buyer’s responsibility to do their own research to fact check the consulting firm.

-- Financial Bias: Revlon, on the basis of financially biased information, and perhaps financial bias within IT implemented an ERP system with the highest level of risk associated with it of any ERP system that we track.
+- Financial Bias: Revlon, based on financially biased information, and perhaps financial bias within IT implemented an ERP system with the highest level of risk associated with it of any ERP system that we track.

 - Financial Bias of IT and Consulting Firms: The financial bias of SAP consulting companies is indisputable, but IT departments can appear to act as agents of vendors than of the company’s they “work for.”
-This can be due to the revolving door of senior decision makers between implementing companies and consulting firms, and the idea that implementing or overseeing the implementation of the most recent SAP applications is good for their career.
+This can be due to the revolving door of senior decision-makers between implementing companies and consulting firms, and the idea that implementing or overseeing the implementation of the most recent SAP applications is right for their career.

 - The Established Pattern with S/4HANA Implementations: The Revlon failure fits into a long term pattern of S/4HANA project failures being suppressed.
 This is covered in the article How S/4HANA Cost Overruns and Failures are Suppressed?